 Enabling bundling of multiple types of service is the next evolution of the API product mindset.
 For example, a product bundle could contain a REST API, Events-based API, and SOAP service (see later for definitions on these).

 The ability to facilitate the continually and innovatively recombination of APIs is a key differentiator for enterprises.

 Example: A money transfer bundle containing the account management and KYC APIs from earlier examples (amongst several more).

-In addition to the 6 core types of APIs, there are the following main different architectural styles and/or protocols:
+In addition to the 6 core categories of APIs, there are the following main different API types; architectural styles and/or protocols:

 - REST: Representational State Transfer is a set of architectural principles for designing APIs.
 6 core principles, lightweight interfaces, and uses resource methods to transmit data from a provider to a consumer by an API call from the consumer.
 RESTful APIs have become a preferred style for creating new APIs due to their lightweight and flexible nature.